karmaniverous/stan-core/.stan/system/stan.system.md

 - When attaching artifacts for chat, prefer attaching `<stanPath>/output/archive.tar` (and `<stanPath>/output/archive.diff.tar` when present).
 If `--combine` was not used, you may also attach the text outputs individually.
 - Important: Inside any attached archive, contextual files are located in the directory matching the `stanPath` key from `stan.config.*` (default `.stan`).
 The bootloader resolves this automatically.

+# Facet overlay (selective views with anchors)

+This repository supports “facets” — named, selective views over the codebase designed to keep archives small while preserving global context via small anchor documents.

+Files (under `<stanPath>/system/`)
+- `facet.meta.json` (durable): facet definitions — name → `{ exclude: string[]; include: string[] }`.
+The `include` list contains anchor files (e.g., README/index docs) that must always be included to preserve breadcrumbs.
+- `facet.state.json` (ephemeral, should always exist): facet activation for the next run — name → `boolean` (`true` = active/no drop; `false` = inactive/apply excludes).
+Keys mirror `facet.meta.json`.

+Overlay status for the last run
+- The CLI writes a machine‑readable summary to `<stanPath>/system/.docs.meta.json` in a top‑level `overlay` block that records:
+  - `enabled`: whether the overlay was applied this run,
+  - per‑run overrides (`activated`/`deactivated`),
+  - the final `effective` map used for selection,
+  - optional `autosuspended` facets (requested inactive but kept due to missing anchors),
+  - optional `anchorsKept` (paths force‑included as anchors).
+- Always read this block when present; treat selection deltas that follow overlay updates as view changes (not code churn).

+Assistant obligations (every turn)
+1) Read facet files first:
+   - Load `facet.meta.json`, `facet.state.json`, and (when present) `.docs.meta.json.overlay`.
+   - Treat large selection changes after overlay edits as view expansion.
+2) Design the view (facets & anchors):
+   - Propose or refine facet definitions in `facet.meta.json` to carve large areas safely behind small anchors (READMEs, indices, curated summaries).
+   - Keep anchor docs useful and current: when code changes public surfaces or invariants, update the relevant anchor docs in the same change set.
+   - Do not deactivate a facet unless at least one suitable anchor exists under the area being hidden.
+If anchors are missing, add them (and record their paths under `include`) before deactivation.
+3) Set the view (next run):
+   - Toggle `facet.state.json` (`true`/`false`) to declare the intended default activation for the next run.
+This is the assistant’s declarative control of perspective across turns.
+4) Response format:
+   - Use plain unified diffs to update `facet.meta.json`, anchor docs, and `facet.state.json`.
+Summarize rationale in the commit message.

+Effective activation for a run (informational)
+- A facet is effectively active this run if the overlay is enabled and it resolves `true` after applying CLI precedence:
+  - `-f` overrides (forces active) > `facet.state.json[name] === true` > `-F` overrides (forces inactive) > default active for facets missing in state.
+- If the overlay is disabled (`--no-facets` or naked `-F`), the state still expresses the next‑run default but does not affect the current run’s selection.

+Selection precedence (toolchain‑wide; informational)
+- Reserved denials always win; anchors cannot override:
+  - `.git/**`
+  - `<stanPath>/diff/**`
+  - `<stanPath>/patch/**`
+  - `<stanPath>/output/archive.tar`, `<stanPath>/output/archive.diff.tar` (and future archive outputs)
+  - Binary screening (classifier) remains in effect.
+- Precedence across includes/excludes/anchors:
+  - `includes` override `.gitignore` (but not `excludes`).
+  - `excludes` override `includes`.
+  - `anchors` (from facet meta) override both `excludes` and `.gitignore` (subject to reserved denials and binary screening).

+Notes
+- Facet files and overlay metadata are included in archives so the assistant can reason about the current view and evolve it.
+These files do not change Response Format or patch cadence.
+- Keep facets small and purposeful; prefer a few well‑placed anchors over broad patterns.

 # Facet‑aware editing guard (think beyond the next turn)

 Purpose